18F/development-guide/tech_leads/README.md

 ### Project reviews

 Reviewing project-specific practices enables leads to bring to your team their breadth of experience across all our other projects.
-These reviews can be scoped as widely (see our [architecture reviews](../architecture_reviews/)) or narrow as you need, depending on your budget.
-It is most cost-effective to engage with technical leads as early as possible, when they can easily help you avoid or solve the kinds of problems that will become harder with time.
+These reviews can be scoped as widely (see our [architecture reviews](../architecture_reviews/)) or narrow as you need, depending on your situation.
+We strongly encourage you to engage with technical leads as early as possible, when they can help you avoid or solve the kinds of problems that will be harder with time.
 Leads may suggest developers with more subject matter expertise conduct the review, but in either case, time spent on project reviews will be tocked to that project.

-Technical leads do *not* leverage project reviews as a deployment gate; they are non-binding and exist to aid the individual project only, though the leads also gain insight into that project's challenges which may recurr elsewhere.
+Technical leads do *not* leverage project reviews as a deployment gate; they are non-binding and exist to aid the individual project only, though the leads also gain insight into that project's challenges which may recur elsewhere.

 ### Engineering-wide discussions